k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md

-# Set LU Instance Per Source Environment and Version
+# Set LU Instance per Source Environment and Version

 ## Overview

-TDM enables users to create a [TDM task](/articles/TDM/tdm_overview/02_tdm_glossary.md#task) and select the source environment from which the entity is extracted.
+TDM allows users to create a [TDM task](/articles/TDM/tdm_overview/02_tdm_glossary.md#task) and select the source environment from which the entity will be extracted.
 Tasks can also be created to extract and save different versions of the data in selected entities.

 **Examples**

-- Customer 1 exists in both the Production and UAT environments where different data is saved in each environment.
-TDM must create separate instances of Customer 1, one for Production and another for UAT.
+- Customer 1 exists in both the Production and UAT environments, with different data stored in each.
+TDM must create separate instances of Customer 1 — one for Production and one for UAT.
 - [Data Versioning task](/articles/TDM/tdm_overview/02_tdm_glossary.md#data-flux): A task is created to save a data version (snapshot) of Customer 1 in a testing environment and to run the task every couple of hours for backing up the data.
 Each version of Customer 1 must create a separate LU instance (LUI).

 Additionally, TDM enables a synthetic entity generation.
 Each generated entity must get a unique LUI.

-## TDM - LUI Format
+## TDM — LUI Format